Hiroshi Mitsuzuka: Early life and education

-Career
+Political career

 LDP career

 Mitsuzuka was a leading member of the Liberal Democratic Party (LDP), being a member of the Seirankai.
 He was also Kokkai secretary.
 He served ten terms at the House of Representatives.
 He was first elected to the House in December 1972 from Miyagi Prefecture's No. 3 constituency.
 He held significant posts in the LDP, including policy research council chairman and secretary general.

 Mitsuzuka was a member of the Abe faction, headed by Shintaro Abe.
 The first head of this faction that occupies the right wing of the LDP was Nobusuke Kishi, who was succeeded by Takeo Fukuda.
 Abe was the third head of the faction.
 Mitsuzuka was one of the "big four" in the faction consisted of he, Masajuro Shiokawa, Mutsuki Kato and Yoshirō Mori.
 On 20 June 1991, Mitsuzuka became leader of the Abe faction in the LDP, inheriting it after Abe's death in 1991.
 On the other hand, he and Mutsuki Kato toughly struggled over the control of the faction, resulting in Matsuki's removal from the faction in 1991.
 His election as faction leader led to the collapse of the solid coalition between the Takeshita faction, led by Noboru Takeshita, and Abe faction in the party.
 The Abe faction was later renamed as the Mitsuzuka faction under his leadership.
 His faction became one of the five influential factions in the LDP at the beginning of the 1990s.
 In December 1992, the faction was the largest group in the LDP with 73 members.
 In 1996, the faction of Mitsuzuka was still the largest one in the party with seventy-four members.
 The control of his faction was assumed by Yoshirō Mori by 1999.

 In 1991, Mitsuzuka ran for the LDP president, but lost the election, and Kiichi Miyazawa became the president of the party.
 In 1994, Mitsuzuka ran for the prime ministership.
 However, due to the allegations of involvement in the construction scandals of 1994 his bid was not successful.
 Although he was not charged, criticisms about him became public.
 Mitsuzuka was appointed secretary general of the party by the LDP President Kono Yohei in 1996.